Connect with us

 First, I want to note that this article uses “women” to describe people biologically equipped to experience pregnancy, while recognizing that not all people who identify as women are so equipped, and not all people so equipped identify as women.

 I am using this definition here because reproduction is at the heart of many hypotheses about when and why subsistence labor became a gendered activity.
-As the thinking goes, women gathered because it was a low-risk way to dependent with a reliable stream of nutrients.
+As the thinking goes, women gathered because it was a low-risk way to provide dependent children with a reliable stream of nutrients.
 Men hunted either to round out the household diet or to use difficult-to-acquire meat as a way to attract potential mates.

-One of the things that has to trouble me about attempts to test related hypotheses using archaeological data – some of my own attempts included – is that they assume plants and animals are mutually exclusive food categories.
+One of the things that has come to trouble me about attempts to test related hypotheses using archaeological data – some of my own attempts included – is that they assume plants and animals are mutually exclusive food categories.
 Everything rests on the idea that plants and animals differ completely in how risky they are to obtain, their nutrient profiles and their abundance on a landscape.

 It is true that highly mobile large-game species such as bison, caribou and guanaco (a deer-sized South American herbivore) were sometimes concentrated in places or seasons where plants edible to humans were scarce.
 But what if people could get the plant portion of their diets from the animals themselves?